 People - Benefiting the California Prune community by doing right for those who power it and delivering health and wellbeing to consumers around the world with a healthy nutritious fruit.
 Planet - Beginning in the orchards with environmental protections of the land, air, and water, the California Prune industry implements thoughtful and scientifically based practices to ensure their orchards are helping to preserve and benefit the planet while operating under robust federal and state requirements.
 Prosperity - Creating economic viability and business resilience to keep growing California Prunes for future generations.
 California Prune growers and handlers actively implement a range of practices to help ensure environmental, social, and economic sustainability.
-Below are examples of key sustainable practices implemented today:

-Smart Pest Control

-California Prune growers use Integrated Pest Management as an ecosystem-based approach to pest management, minimizing risks to people, and benefiting plants, animals, and the overall environment.
+Below are examples of key sustainable practices implemented today: Smart Pest Control California Prune growers use Integrated Pest Management as an ecosystem-based approach to pest management, minimizing risks to people, and benefiting plants, animals, and the overall environment.
+Cover Crops California Prune growers use cover crops to help maintain nutrient-dense soil and improve irrigation efficiency.

-Cover Crops

-California Prune growers use cover crops to help maintain nutrient-dense soil and improve irrigation efficiency.

 Habitats & Biodiversity

 Maintaining riparian habitats, perching owl boxes among the trees to help keep pests from invading the orchard, and leveraging apiaries for crop pollination are just a few ways that California Prune growers work in partnership with nature on their family farms.

-Soil Health Improvement

-Combining beneficial bacteria into their orchard soil, while also incorporating nitrogen through a double-line drip irrigation system, California Prune growers improve their soil health to keep trees healthy and productive.
+Soil Health Improvement Combining beneficial bacteria into their orchard soil, while also incorporating nitrogen through a double-line drip irrigation system, California Prune growers improve their soil health to keep trees healthy and productive.
+Economic Impact California Prune growers and handlers spend more than \$391.5 million locally on employee wages and benefits and purchase a wide array of goods and services needed for operations.

-Economic Impact

-California Prune growers and handlers spend more than \$391.5 million locally on employee wages and benefits and purchase a wide array of goods and services needed for operations.
 As a result, they return a substantial portion of the revenues they generate back into the state.

-Renewable Energy

-Using renewable energy is top of mind in prune production.
+Renewable Energy Using renewable energy is top of mind in prune production.
 California Prune growers and handlers have made significant investments in solar energy to decrease carbon energy use in their daily operations.

-Water Conservation

-Using precise micro-irrigation systems, California Prune growers have reduced water usage by 30-35% on their farms.
+Water Conservation Using precise micro-irrigation systems, California Prune growers have reduced water usage by 30-35% on their farms.

-Fair Wages

-The industry strives to provide fair wages and labor practices.
+Fair Wages The industry strives to provide fair wages and labor practices.
 Recognizing that the health and safety of those involved with the industry is of utmost importance, most growers, producers, and processors offer medical benefits for employees.

-Life Cycle Assessment

-In a Life Cycle Assessment (LCA) of the production of California Prunes conducted by U.C.
-Davis, computer modeling systems analyzed inputs and yields used in prune- growing regions to quantify the industry's effect on global warming.

-Greenhouse Gas Emissions

-In partnership with the Foreign Agriculture Service/USDA Technical Assistance for Specialty Crops

-Accomplishments with historic/trend data:

-The California Prune industry has invested millions of dollars in orchard management and sustainability, as well as human health and nutrition research.
+Life Cycle Assessment In a Life Cycle Assessment (LCA) of the production of California Prunes conducted by U.C.
+Davis, computer modeling systems analyzed inputs and yields used in prune-growing regions to quantify the industry's effect on global warming.
+Greenhouse Gas Emissions In partnership with the Foreign Agriculture Service/USDA Technical Assistance for Specialty Crops grant program, the California Prune Board has led two efforts aimed at containing and limiting GHG emissions from fumigants used in production and shipment of agricultural products.
+Accomplishments with historic/trend data The California Prune industry has invested millions of dollars in orchard management and sustainability, as well as human health and nutrition research.
 In 1952, the industry launched a production research program to support growers and handlers in cultivating responsible, safe, and environmentally friendly practices to produce a premium product.